Morpheus636/desktop-utils/README.md

     - OPTIONAL: You can use the `-d` flag provide a path and it will remove the symlinks to scripts in `./scripts/` from that directory instead of from the default (~/.local/bin).
         - ex: `uninstall.sh -d /path/to/a/different/directory/`

-__WARNING__: This script will force-delete any file in the destination (either `~/.local/bin` or a directory you specify) that has the same name as one the scripts listed below under usage.
+__WARNING__: This script will force-delete any files in the destination (either `~/.local/bin` or a directory you specify) that have the same name as a script listed below (under usage).
 Ensure that there are no conflicts before running.

 ## Usage